 One summer day, in 1883, John Michael Kohler, an Austrian emigrant and the proud new owner of the Sheboygan Union Iron & Steel Foundry, took some glass powder and sprinkled it on an iron horse trough from the company's product line that had been heated it to 1,700°.
-The resulting "enamel" coating was so tough and durable that he featured the horse trough as the centerpiece of his next product catalog, with a small footnote that read: "When furnished with four legs, will serve as a bathing tub."
+The resulting "enamel" coating was so tough and durable that he featured the horse trough as the centerpiece of the company's next product catalog, with a small footnote that read: "When furnished with four legs, will serve as a bathing tub."

 A privately held, family owned and operated U.S. manufacturer of an enormous line of very good to excellent kitchen and bath fixtures since 1873, Kohler has been a consistent innovator in the plumbing and sanitary-wares industry.
 In 1911 Kohler introduced the alcove bathtub with integral apron.
 This is the tub design that dominates American bathrooms today.
 By the 1920s, Kohler had become the third largest plumbing products company in the U.S. after Delta and Moen.

 Faucets are an integral part of the Kohler kitchen and bath line, ranging in style from ho-hum but very reliable to very, very stylish (and still very reliable).
 Kohler makes over 200 different faucets, not including variations possible by changing handles and finishes.
 (We started counting Kohler faucet variations one day but gave it up as a bad idea when we reached 340.
 The actual number is probably much higher).

 Unlike its major competitor, — a company that has been disected, dismembered and reconstituted as an entirely new company under Japanese ownership — Kohler is much the same company it was in 1873 — although it has gone through a few name changes since the Sheboygan days.
 It is still owned and managed by the Kohler family, and still very much an American company that manufactures products for distribution world-wide.
 Herbet Kohler, Jr., the company's visionary CEO since 1972 stepped down on June 1, 2015 and was succeeded by his son, K. David Kohler, the fourth Kohler to head the company.